Happy Bunion ‘s Story

 The combination of those resulted in a degeneration of big toes cartilage and a bunion forming.

-As Steph was complaining about pain in the big toes, I told her about what possibly was happening there.
+As Steph complained about pain in the big toes, I told her what possibly was happening there.

 Soon after, she visited her GP and got some X-Ray done, and the result was not much of a surprise.